whatmakeart/whatmakeart.github.io/content/sound/text-to-speech-tts.md

 ---
 title: Text to Speech TTS
 date: 2025-12-12T03:44:17
-lastmod: 2025-12-12T08:22:51
+lastmod: 2025-12-15T05:45:33
 ---

 ## Open Source Text to Speech Models

 ### Chatterbox

-Install on a mac with terminal.
+Install Chatterbox on a Mac with the Terminal app.

-1. [How to Install Homebrew](../coding/install-homebrew.md) if you do not have homebrew installed.
+1. If you do not have homebrew installed, it is recommended to install it first.
+[How to Install Homebrew](../coding/install-homebrew.md).
 2. Make sure that ffmpeg is installed and libsndfile for saving sound files.
 After homebrew is installed, type the following into a new Terminal window.
     `brew install ffmpeg libsndfile`
-3. Create a directory and move into it.
+3. Create a directory and move into it by typing the following commands into Terminal.
     `mkdir chatterbox_project`
     `cd chatterbox_project`
 4. Create a virtual python environment with Python version 3.11.
 This helps keep the install clean by keeping everything in a `venv` container that is easy to delete without disturbing other python projects or the OS python installation.
 It also allows the use of Python version 3.11 even if you have a different version installed.